Standard Terms & Conditions of Carriage

 4. by Saturday 12 pm

-a. if carriage by road, the liability cap set out in the provisions of the Convention on the Contract for the International Carriage of Goods by Road ("CMR") May 1956 Geneva as amended by the Protocol of July 5th 1978 Geneva and the Protocol of 2008 Geneva apply; or
+1. if carriage by road, the liability cap set out in the provisions of the Convention on the Contract for the International Carriage of Goods by Road (“CMR”) May 1956, Geneva as amended by the Protocol of July 5th 1978 Geneva and the Protocol of 2008 Geneva apply; or

-b. if carriage by air, up to $100 per Consignment, unless the Warsaw Convention of 1929 as amended by the Protocol signed in the Hague on September 28th 1955, the Protocol signed in Guatemala City on 8 March 1971 and the Montreal Convention 1999 ("Warsaw Convention") operates; or
+2. if carriage by aircraft, up to $100 per Consignment unless the Warsaw Convention of 1929, as amended by the Protocol signed in the Hague on September 28th 1955, the Protocol signed in Guatemala City on 8 March 1971 and the Montreal Convention 1999 (“Warsaw Convention”) operates; or

-c. for all Consignments undertaken as part of services tailored by the Company to the Customer's individual requirements, these services shall be subject to any limitation of liability set out in the current BIFA (British International Freight Association) Conditions;
+3. for all Consignments undertaken as part of services tailored by the Company to the Customer’s individual requirements, these services shall be subject to any limitation of liability set out in the current BIFA (British International Freight Association) Conditions; and

-and d. the actual repair or replacement cost of the lost or damaged goods, and the Customer shall provide proof of the repair or replacement cost of the goods lost or damaged;
+4. the repair or replacement cost of lost or damaged goods, and the Customer must provide proof of the repair or replacement cost only of the goods lost or damaged.

-(iii) for goods held in storage or for other services, the Company's liability shall not exceed a total of £0.10 per kilo gross weight lost or damaged, with a maximum liability of £1,000.
-If no weight is declared then the Company’s maximum liability shall be limited to £100.
+(iv) For goods held in storage or for other services, the Company’s liability shall not exceed a total of £0.10 per kilo gross weight (i.e. including packaging) lost or damaged with a maximum of £1000.
+If no weight is declared, then the Company’s maximum liability will be equal to one tonne.

-(c) Nothing in these Conditions shall limit or exclude the Company's liability for death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors, or for fraud or fraudulent misrepresentation or for any other matter for which it is unlawful to exclude or limit liability.
+(c) Nothing in these Conditions shall limit or exclude the Company’s liability for death or personal injury caused by the Company’s negligence, or the negligence of the Company’s employees, agents or subcontractors, or for fraud or fraudulent misrepresentation or for any other matter for which it is unlawful to exclude or limit liability.